 A urinary tract infection (UTI) is a common infection of the urinary system.
-People with a UTI typically experience an increased need to urinate, back pain, and a burning sensation when they urinate.
-A doctor may prescribe antibiotics to treat a UTI.
+In addition to back pain, people with a UTI may experience an increased need to urinate and a burning sensation when they urinate.

 UTIs can involve the bladder, urethra, and kidneys.
 An untreated UTI may allow the infection to spread to other parts of the body, such as from the bladder to the kidneys.
 If a person suspects they have a UTI, they should contact a doctor.

 This article discusses whether UTIs can cause back pain, other symptoms of UTIs, and how doctors treat these types of infections.

 A UTI that has not caused complications in the body will